 Factory reset is the only way how users can remove management from fully managed Android devices.

 Administrators can prevent device users from performing a factory reset on fully managed Android devices using a Miradore configuration profile.
-See instructions below.
+See the instructions below.

-How to prevent users from factory resetting an Android device
+How to prevent users from factory resetting an Android device?

 1. Go to Management > Configuration profiles on Miradore, and click Add from the page toolbar.

 2. On the Configuration profile wizard, choose Android > Restrictions and then select Factory reset = Denied from the Device owner tab.